CasparCG/media-scanner/README.md

 Be aware that because of the native extensions, you may only be able to build for the target you are currently on.

+- Build for the current platform
+  - `yarn build`
 - On Windows
   - `yarn build-win32-x64`
 - On Linux
   - `yarn build-linux-x64` or `yarn build-linux-arm64` depending on cpu architecture

-The built files will be placed in `./dist`, make sure you copy all files into the main CasparCG directory.
+The built files will be placed in `./deploy`, make sure you copy all non-zipfiles into the main CasparCG directory.

 # License